HSstudent16/ka-thumbnails/README.md

 </script>
 ```

-### Ski.js
+### ski.js

-Ski.js is a lightweight spin-off of Processing.JS that closely wraps the native Canvas API, while still providing the beginner-friendliness of Processing.
-Ski, [@TheLegendSki](https://www.khanacademy.org/profile/thelegendski/) is also a Khan Academy user, and has his own thumbnail script!
+ski.js is a lightweight spin-off of Processing.JS that closely wraps the native Canvas API, while still providing the beginner-friendliness of Processing.  ski, [@thelegendski](https://www.khanacademy.org/profile/thelegendski/) is also a Khan Academy user, and has his own thumbnail script!
 Check it out [here](https://github.com/thelegendski/thumbnail.js).
 ```
 <script>
   size (200, 200);